ToporetsDA/sciwork-core/README.md

 # SciWork
-Non comersial project for experience and Diploma
+Open-core project for experience and Diploma